 Transparency is only for rendering; so, no, you cannot print transparent objects.
 3D objects will be printed as a solid object, regardless of the opacity setting used during the design process.

-1 SelfCAD unit = 1 mm when object is sliced and printed.
+1 SelfCAD unit = 1 mm when the object is sliced and printed.

 You can watch this video tutorial to learn more about the measurement tool.

 To select/unselect an object, click on it with your left mouse button.
 To select all objects simultaneously, click ‘Edit’ and choose 'Select All'.
-To select multiple things, either click on them one by one or right-click and drag(only works if you are using Firefox or Chrome).To unselect all objects, click anywhere but the objects on your workspace Check out our blog post to learn more on selecting and scaling objects in SelfCAD.
+To select multiple things, either click on them one by one or right-click and drag(only works if you are using Firefox or Chrome).To unselect all objects, click anywhere but the objects on your workspace Check out the video tutorial on youtube to learn more about selecting and scaling objects in SelfCAD.

 We are working on this feature and will add it very soon!